divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 server listening on port 8080.
 In all cases, the container will serve the endpoints described in {{test-api}} (particularly, the subsection appropriate to its protocol role).
-In the case of a helper or leader container, it SHALL also serve the endpoints specified by [DAP-PPM] on a port (which MAY be the same port 8080 as used to serve the interoperation test API) at some relative path.
+In the case of a helper or leader container, it SHALL also serve the endpoints specified by [DAP] on a port (which MAY be the same port 8080 as used to serve the interoperation test API) at some relative path.
 The container should run indefinitely, and the test runner will terminate the container on completion of the test case.
-(While DAP-PPM requires HTTPS connections, only using HTTP between containers simplifies test setup.
+(While DAP requires HTTPS connections, only using HTTP between containers simplifies test setup.
 Putting TLS client/server interop out-of-scope for these tests is acceptable, as it’s not of interest.)

 Log output SHOULD be captured into the directory “/logs” inside the container.
 This will be copied out to the host for inspection on completion of the test